AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

-# **Glossary**

 ## A

 **Act III**
-A third 'elder' phase of life forward-looking and committed to the future synthesizes prior reflection (a cycling of apprehension and introversion) to apply semper idem to societal evolution.
+A third 'elder' phase of life forward-looking and committed to the future synthesizes prior reflection (a cycling of apprehension and introversion) to apply *semper idem* to societal evolution.
+It begins approximately at 60 and extends as a natural life and circumstances allow.

 **Anarchy**
 An emergent and dynamic order, manifesting without centralized coordination through a network or ecology through identification of objective truth and aesthetic (minimal) purpose or utility in a specific context.
 It contrasts with chaos: a self-evident disorder and incongruity.

+**Anima**
+Is the jolly good ape aspect of humanity capable of the five dimensioned (emotional) intelligence blob (irregularly shaped whole) which constitutes love and reconciles it with the flora and fauna who though capable of love can imagine no future with or without it.
+Shorn of it he is is a self-centred Machina (without *Dei*) which like corporatism and cancer grows for growth's own sake.
+Those dimensions are emotional connection, empathy, clock time, memory and shared purpose.

 **Anthropocene**
 The **Anthropocene** is our geological epoch.
 It is defined by the significant and lasting impact of human activity on Earth's geology, climate, and ecosystems.
 It confirms with finality that humanity is a dominant force of change on the planet, rivaling natural geological processes.
 God put us in the scene and it was not enough.
 We responded that we wanted to *feel* 'seen'.